monsoonmaelstrom/book2/book2.md

 “I’m aware.”

-“You guys seem to talk a lot,” Peter comments.
+“You guys seem to talk a lot,” Peter remarks.

 I shrug.
 “Giorgi doesn’t talk ‘a lot’ to anyone.
 Giorgi makes Liam seem like a chatterbox in comparison.”